Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 What is overfitting and why is it a problem?

-Overfitting happens when the model memorises training data instead of learning general patterns.
-It looks great during training but performs poorly on new data, which is what you actually care about.
+Overfitting happens when a model memorizes the training data instead of learning general patterns.
+It may look great during training but perform poorly on new, unseen data.

 Is machine learning always the right solution?

 Not always.
-If a simple rule solves the problem reliably, traditional programming can be cheaper and easier to maintain.
-ML is most valuable when the rule is too complex to write by hand or when patterns change over time.
+If a simple rule solves the problem reliably, traditional programming is often cheaper and easier to maintain.
+ML is most valuable when rules are too complex to write by hand or when patterns change over time.

 Key ML terms (quick glossary)